 Yordan Alvarez’s three-run homer lifts Houston Astros to World Series title

+The victory marks a major turnaround in fortune for the Astros, whose previous title in 2017 was marred by a cheating scandal

-A mammoth three-run homer from Houston’s Yordan Alvarez helped the Astros win the World Series with a 4-1 victory over the Philadelphia Phillies in game six of the Fall Classic.
+A mammoth three-run homer from Houston Astros’s Yordan Alvarez helped them win the World Series with a 4-1 victory over the Philadelphia Phillies in game six of the Fall Classic.

 After a scoreless first five innings, Kyle Schwarber put Philadelphia in front with a 395-ft solo home run at the top of the sixth.